HridoyVaraby/Photo-Card/deploy-dokploy.md

 # Deployment using Dokploy

-This guide explains how to deploy the News Photo Card Generator using Dokploy with Docker Compose.
+This guide explains how to deploy the News Photo Card Generator using Dokploy with Docker Compose and native dokploy routing.

 ## Prerequisites